W4RH4WK/crap/slides/techniques_slides.md

 ## Interfaces

-- Multiple components need to work together
+- Multiple modules need to work together
 - Smaller interfaces provide more flexibility
   - *Loose coupling*
 - Need to be clearly defined